angeljreyes/scratch-runner.nvim/README.md

 > `q` for close.

-When you pass a list of strings to the functions, the path to the scratch file gets appended automatically to the function before calling the executable.
-You can also pass a `fun(filepath: string): string[]` if you wish to manage this process yourself.
+When you pass a list of strings to the functions, the path to the scratch file gets appended automatically to the list before calling the executable.
+You can also pass a function that take the path and returns the command (`fun(filepath: string): string[]`) if you wish to manage this process yourself.

 As a second parameter to both of these functions you can pass a table with the same options you see in [Default Config](#default-config).

 When you are in a scratch window, you can press `<CR>` to run the buffer.
-You can press `q` to cancel the execution of the script before it completes.
+You can press `q` to cancel the execution of the script while it's running.
 Once the script is done running, you can see the standard output and/or the standard error of the process.
-If you got both stdout and stderr, you can switch between the two with `<Tab>`.
+If the process wrote to both stdout and stderr, you can switch between the two with `<Tab>`.

 <h2 id="default-config">Default Config</h2>